What Is a Flat White and How Is it Different From a Latte?

 Without a doubt, this became an issue for the New Zealanders.
 So far, the mystery pretty much remains unsolved.

-With its controversial origin, it becomes hard to tell what exactly a flat white is.
+Its controversial origin makes it hard to tell what exactly a flat white is.
 Since it’s a brew claimed by different countries, it can be made and served in different ways.

 Flat Whites in Australia and New Zealand